Rural Land Management

 Programme managerSam Parkes

-Located in the heart of England’s rural landscape, and recognised worldwide for a history of success, it is no wonder that thousands of students have been drawn to study at the RAU, transforming their passion for the countryside into a vocation.
+Located in the heart of England’s rural landscape, and recognised worldwide for a history of success, it’s no wonder that thousands of students choose to transform their passion for the countryside into a vocation by studying at the RAU.

-This highly regarded course can do the same for you, equipping you with the knowledge, confidence, and skills to make your mark while helping owners and occupiers of rural property to maximise their assets.
+This highly regarded course in rural land management can do the same for you, equipping you with the knowledge, confidence and skills to make your mark while helping owners and occupiers of rural property to maximise their assets.

 To complement what you learn on-campus and at our arable and livestock farms, you will learn from visits to commercial properties and rural estates, ensuring that your academic credentials are matched by the experiential knowledge that property owners and developers are looking for.